-This form the gift is called praise and worship, also known as singing in the Spirit.
+This form of gift is called praise and worship, also known as singing in the Spirit.

 So, what shall I do?
 I will pray with my spirit, but I will also pray with my understanding; I will sing with my spirit, but I will also sing with my understanding.